Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- This season, Stephen Curry has made 10.0 shots per game, which adds up to 15.8% of his team's total makes.
+- Curry is responsible for attempting 15.3% of his team's field goal attempts this season with 20.2 per game.

-- He's taken 11.4 threes per game, or 18.1% of his team's shots from beyond the arc this season.
+- Curry is averaging 11.4 three-point field goal attempts per game this season, which is 18.1% of his team's attempts from beyond the arc.

-- The Warriors average the fourth-most possessions per game with 104.8.
-His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- Giving up 116.6 points per game, the Lakers are the 20th-ranked team in the league on defense.
+- Allowing 116.6 points per game, the Lakers are the 20th-ranked squad in the league on defense.

-- Looking at assists, the Lakers are ranked 15th in the league, giving up 25.7 per game.

-- In terms of 3-pointers, the Lakers are 18th in the league, conceding 12.5 makes per game.
+- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the NBA.

 Stephen Curry vs. the Lakers